railwayapp/docs/src/pages/reference/teams.md

 ## Transferring Projects to Teams

 In the Dashboard you can click and drag projects into the team.
-Just click and hold the handle icon on the project on the dashboard, you will see a drag interface appear and then you can let go of the mouse click in the desired team.
+Just click and hold the handle icon on the project on the dashboard, you will see a drag interface appear, then you can let go of the mouse click in the desired team.

 ## Direct Line of Support